sinai-dev/BepInEx-Partiality-Wrapper/README.md

 ## Adding Partiality Mods

-Partiality Mod DLL files can be placed either in the `BepInEx\plugins\` folder, or the Partiality `Mods\` folder.
-Both locations work fine.
+Partiality Mod DLL files should be placed directly in the `BepInEx\plugins\` folder.

-However, no matter which folder you use, the DLL files need to be directly inside this folder (not in a sub-folder).

-If you use the `BepInEx\plugins\` folder, just note that other non-DLL files in the mod (if any) should be placed wherever the author instructs you to, likely not in the plugins folder.
+Other non-DLL files from the mod (if any) should be placed where the author instructs you to.

 ## Credits
 * <b>Laymain</b>, for help with this rewrite.